Esequiel378/diversio-fe-exercise/README.md

 1. As a user I want to be able to edit the `COLOR_LIST`

-Add and edit ✏️a icon next to the title that will set the widget to an edit mode where all the listed color will have a red icon (top right) to delete the color from the list.
+Add and edit ✏️ icon next to the title that will set the widget to an edit mode, where all the listed color will have a red icon (top right) to delete the color from the list.

 In the edit mode, the widget should have a way to add new colors, and option would be to add a